baejaeho18/ComputerVision/README.md

 <img width="150" alt="image" src="https://github.com/baejaeho18/ComputerVision/assets/37645490/058eafc7-f6d3-46ba-b9c8-effee883f3a9">

 ## 2.2 Filtering
-### 2.2.1Spatial Filtering
+### 2.2.1 Spatial Filtering
 Spatial filters : spatial masks, kernels, templates, windows..

 1) Define the kernel size (3,3), (5,5), ...
 2) Scan with masking
-* Average Filtering : replace the value of the pixel by the average of the intensity elvels in the neighborhood
+* Average Filtering : replace the value of the pixel by the average of the intensity levels in the neighborhood
   - reduce random noises
   - blur image
 * Gausian Filtering : set weight to neighborhood